AD-Database

 Active directory database uses the “Extensible Storage Engine (ESE)” which is an indexed and sequential access method (ISAM) database.
 It is uses record-oriented database architecture which provides extremely fast access to records.
 ESE indexes the data in the database file.
 This database file can grow up to 16 terabyte and hold over 2 billion records.

 The default active directory database file location is C:\Windows\NTDS.
 This file location can easily change during the active directory installation.
-As a best practice it is always good if it can be save in different hard disk partition rather than operating system partition.
+As a best practice it is always good if it can be saved in different hard disk partition rather than operating system partition.

 1) Link table